ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

 I'm gonna increment the positions by one on the lifted over data and run the check script.

-Link hg38 files in prep for checking again TOPMed panel
+Link hg38 files in prep for checking against TOPMed panel

 ```BASH